 Ms. Cotter has been with Audience Focus since 2007, supporting the work of senior research associates for a variety of organizations and museums.
 Before that she spent five years with the Institute for Learning Innovation.
 Her Bachelor’s degree is from UMBC majoring in Political Science.

-Christina Shepard, Evaluation associate
+Christina Talbert, Evaluation associate

-Christina Shepard has supported senior research associates on multiple projects since she began in Summer 2018.
+Christina Talbert has supported senior research associates on multiple projects since she began in Summer 2018.
 Before her work with Audience Focus, Christina received her master’s degree in museum education from the George Washington University and her bachelor’s degree in art history from the University of North Florida.
 She has worked with multiple museums and organizations on program and exhibition evaluations.
 She is passionate about better understanding how visitors can be engaged while learning in museum environments.